-Sand Valley is vying to join the pantheon of great American golf resorts, and the 1,700-acre, Rome, Wisconsin property, owned by Mike Keiser of Bandon Dunes fame, is well on its way to doing so -- even before it opens fully in 2017 (preview play is now available).
-Bill Coore and Ben Crenshaw have designed Sand Valley, with the course now available.
-David McLay Kidd, the man behind Bandon Dunes and Gamble Sands among other gems, has six holes finished on a forthcoming second course.
+Sand Valley has joined the pantheon of great American golf resorts, and the 1,700-acre, Rome, Wisconsin property, owned by Mike Keiser of Bandon Dunes fame, is well on its way to doing so.

 If you're thinking of taking a special golf trip, Sand Valley should then be on your list.
 So how does it compare to other golf Meccas in terms of price?
 How much does it cost to play golf at Sand Valley?